Martin Boundary and Invariant Fields of Multiplicative SHE: Introduction

 \section{Introduction}

 Let $(M,d,\mu)$ be a metric measure space equipped with a symmetric Dirichlet form $\mc{E}$.
 Denote the heat semigroup and $L^2(M)-$self-adjoint operator associated with $\mc{E}$ by $P_t$ and $\mc{L}$, respectively.
-We study the multiplicative stochastic heat equation, formally written as Here, \(\beta>0\) is the inverse temperature parameter, $f:\RR\to\RR$ is a Lipschitz function satisfying \(|f(u)-f(\tilde{u})|\leq L_f|u-\tilde{u}|\) and $f(0)=0$, and \(\dot{W}=\dot{W}(t,x)\) is a centered Gaussian noise with covariance kernel $R$ (the exact definition will be given in section \ref{sec:prelim}).
+We study the multiplicative stochastic heat equation, formally written as Here, \(\beta>0\) is the inverse temperature parameter, $f:\RR\to\RR$ is a Lipschitz function with Lipschitz paramter $L_f,$ that is, \(|f(u)-f(\tilde{u})|\leq L_f|u-\tilde{u}|\) and $f(0)=0$; \(\dot{W}=\dot{W}(t,x)\) is a centered Gaussian noise with covariance kernel $R$ (the exact definition will be given in section \ref{sec:prelim}).
 We will assume $R$ satisfies the following assumption for this paper. \begin{assumption} Let $p_t$ denote the heat kernel, i.e. the kernel of the heat semigroup $P_t$, which we will assume exists.
-We say $R$ satisfies this assumption if there exists $\Lambda\in(0,\infty)$ such that \end{assumption}
+We assume there exists $\Lambda\in(0,\infty)$ such that \end{assumption}